 Why does the Dobbs v.
 Jackson Women’s Health Organization case at the U.S. Supreme Court matter?

 Dobbs v.
-Jackson Women’s Health Organization will be among the highest-profile arguments of the 2021-22 term because the state of Mississippi had specifically asked the court to overrule its landmark decisions in Roe v.
+Jackson Women’s Health Organization will be among the highest-profile decisions of the 2021-22 term because the state of Mississippi had specifically asked the court to overrule its landmark decisions in Roe v.
 Wade and Planned Parenthood v.
 Casey in upholding a 15 week ban.
 The Dobbs case, in concert with the Texas cases challenging the state’s ban on abortion after six weeks (S.B.
-8) heard on November 1, will be the first time the Court will rule on the constitutionality of a pre-viability ban since Roe.
+8) will be consequential.
+This is especially true in light of the U.S. Supreme Court failing to block Texas’s unconstitutional abortion ban and vigilante scheme that has denied Texans their constitutional right to abortion and ended most abortion access in the state.

 If the court strikes Roe down, 24 states have laws on the books that could outright ban or severely limit access to abortion for tens of millions of women, and only 14 states have passed laws that would explicitly protect the right to abortion.
 Among the many amici briefs submitted in the case was a landmark brief filed by over 150 economists and more than 500 athletes.
 The economic losses from existing abortion restrictions, including labor force impact and earnings, already cost state economies across the nation an estimated $105 billion annually.
 The full methodology is here.